mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Someone:** Wild ducks.

 **Katagiri Roshi:** Wild ducks.
-In other words, can you say [something] about the “what is it” or “duck”, [in different words]?
+In other words, can you say [something] about the “what is it” or “duck” [in different words]?

-**Someone:** When he indicates the wild ducks floating away, ... he indicates impermanence.
+**Someone:** When he indicates the wild ducks floating away ... he indicates impermanence.
 But when he turns to him and tweaks his nose, and says “when do they fly away,” it indicates that although situations are always fluid, they have a certain sameness.
 In other words the situation is always moving, but there is a sameness there. [...]

 **Katagiri Roshi:** Um, yes, that’s a possibility.
 That’s pretty good.